Human rights in Thailand: Forced disappearances

-According to Amnesty Thailand, at least 59 human-rights defenders have been victims of forced disappearance since 1998.
-The Bangkok Post counts 80 confirmed disappeared, and likely murdered, since 1980.
-A report compiled in 2018 by the Thai Lawyers for Human Rights Centre showed that at least 86 political refugees left the country after the 2014 coup d'état for coup-related reasons.
-The government of Prime Minister Prayut Chan-o-cha continues to refuse to criminalize torture and enforced disappearances.
+According to Amnesty International Thailand, at least 59 human rights defenders have been victims of forced disappearance since 1998.
+The Bangkok Post counts 80 confirmed disappearances and likely murders since 1980.
+A report compiled in 2018 by the Thai Lawyers for Human Rights Centre showed that at least 86 political refugees left the country as a consequence of the 2014 coup d'état.
+The government of Prime Minister Prayut Chan-o-cha continues to refuse to criminalise torture and enforced disappearances.

-Human rights advocates across Asia fear that Southeast Asian countries, Thailand, Vietnam, Malaysia, Cambodia, and Laos, have jointly agreed to cooperate to ensnare political activists who have fled their own borders and send them back to their home nations without due process to face torture and possible death.
-The Bangkok Post has noted that disappearances began to happen after the Thai and Lao governments agreed in December 2017 to cooperate in tracking down persons deemed "security threats".
+Human rights advocates across Asia fear that Southeast Asian countries – Thailand, Vietnam, Malaysia, Cambodia, and Laos – have jointly agreed to cooperate in two ways: capturing political activists who have fled their own countries, and returning them to their home countries without due process to face torture and possible death.
+The Bangkok Post has noted that disappearances began to occur after the Thai and Lao governments agreed in December 2017 to cooperate in tracking down persons deemed "security threats".